 DMP demonstrates this commitment by promoting diversity, inclusion and equal opportunities in employment and development.
-DMP embraces its obligation under the Equal Opportunity Act 1984 to prepare and implement an Equal Employment Opportunity (EEO) and Diversity Plan.
+DMIRS embraces its obligation under the Equal Opportunity Act 1984 to prepare and implement an Equal Employment Opportunity (EEO) and Diversity Plan.

 While we strive to have equality and diversity built into our day-to-day activities, ensuring we provide equal opportunities to our staff and an inclusive workplace, we recognise some areas do require greater emphasis to ensure equal opportunities and equitable representation for all.

 DMP has committed to four Equal Employment Opportunity (EEO) priority areas for the life of the EEO and Diversity Plan 2017–21.

 EEO priority areas include:

 - Aboriginal and Torres Strait Islander People

 Download the Equal Employment Opportunity (EEO) and Diversity Plan